browserengineering/book/book/http.md

 `encode("utf8")` method.[^18]
 :::

-Also be careful with the text you type in here.
-It\'s very important to put *two* newlines `\r\n` at the end, so that you send that blank line.
-If you forget that, the other computer will keep waiting on you to send that newline, and you\'ll keep waiting on it to answer you.
-Computers are dumb.

 You\'ll notice that the `send` call returns a number, in this case `44`.
 That tells you how many bytes of data you sent to the other computer;
 if, say, your network connection failed midway through sending the data,